Ashe2A/holbertonschool-simple_shell/README.md

 It has to be noted that **simple shell 0.1** didn't work with arguments, and **simple shell 0.2** implemented that functionality.

 ## 2. Managing environments
 ### 2.1.
 Environment used <small>(simple shell ver.
-0.2)</small>
+0.3)</small>
 The simple shell uses the same environments used in the initial process it is called in, by duplicating it through global variables.
-However, the environment variables of the simple shell's process can be changed by writing the binaries or the ```PATH``` file (it will not change the parent process' environment).
+However, the environment variable ```PATH``` can be rewritten (only for the simple shell's process), and global built-ins can still be changed by basically rewriting the adding executables to the ```/usr/bin/``` directory.

 ### 2.2.
 Check environment (simple shell ver.
 1.0)
 You might want to check the environment variables and their content.
 To do so, simply input ```env```